ceticamarco/backup.sh/man.md

  - `--passphrase-fd 3 3<< "$PASSWORD"`: Read password without revealing it on `ps`;
  - `--output`: Specify output file;
  - `$INPUT`: Specify input file.

+## Plausible Deniability
+While `backup.sh` provide some pretty strong security against bruteforce attack(assuming a strong passphrase is being used) it should by no means considered a viable tool against a cryptanalysis investigation.
+Many of the copying, compressing and encrypting operations made by `backup.sh` during the backup process can be used to invalidate plausible deniability.
+In particular, you should pay attention to the following details:

+1. The `--checksum` option generates an **UNENCRYPTED** checksum file containing the _digests_ of **EVERY** file in your backup archive.
+If your files are known to your adversary(e.g., a banned book), they may use a rainbow table attack to determine whether you own a given file, voiding your plausible deniability;
+2. Since `backup.sh` is essentially a set of shell commands, an eavesdropper could monitor the whole backup process to extract the name of the files or the encryption password.

 # EXAMPLES
 Below there are some examples that demonstrate **backup.sh**'s usage.